375 million jobs may be automated by 2030, study suggests

 The authors don't expect automation will displace jobs involving managing people, social interactions or applying expertise.
 Gardeners, plumbers, child and elder-care workers are among those facing less risk from automation.

-The takeaway: If you want to breath easily, keep your people skills sharp.
+The takeaway: If you want to breathe easily, keep your people skills sharp.